ladydascalie/golangcode-site/content/posts/2015-08-01-json-encode-an-array-of-objects.md

   - stdout

 ---
 This is how to convert any object within go, into the JSON data structure.
-In our example we&#8217;re using an array of Page objects, each with their own properties and encoding them.
-We&#8217;re then just printing this string to Stdout, but if we&#8217;re using the net/http to create an api, we would want to write to the http writer instead.
+In our example we're using an array of Page objects, each with their own properties and encoding them.
+We're then just printing this string to Stdout, but if we were using the `net/http` to create an api, we would want to write to the http writer instead.

 ```go
 package main